Devonta Smith Player Prop Bets for NFL Week 10 | Philadelphia vs. Denver 11/14/2021

 Matchup vs. Denver

-- This week Smith will face the NFL's eighth-ranked pass defense (239.6 yards allowed per game).
+- The 239.6 passing yards the Broncos yield per game makes them the NFL's eighth-ranked pass defense this season.

-- The Broncos have allowed 11 touchdowns through the air (1.2 per game).
-They are fourth in the NFL in that category.
+- The Broncos have conceded 11 passing TDs this year (1.2 per game), ranking them fourth among NFL defenses.

 Recent Performances

-- Against the Chargers last week, Smith was targeted six times and picked up 116 yards on five receptions while scoring one touchdown.
+- In last week's outing against the Chargers, Smith was targeted six times, picking up 116 yards on five receptions (averaging 23.2 yards per catch) while scoring one touchdown.

-- Smith's stat line in his last three games shows 11 grabs for 192 yards and one touchdown.
-He averaged 64.0 receiving yards per game and was targeted 18 times.
+- During his last three games, Smith has collected 192 yards on 11 receptions with one touchdown, averaging 64.0 yards per game, on 18 targets.

 Smith's Philadelphia Teammates